miakd/miakd.github.io/_posts/2017-07-03-who's-world.md

 ---
 layout: post
 title: Who's world is this?
-subtitle: Musings on black feminist geography
+subtitle: Why we need black feminist geography
 ---

 >Nas: Who's world is this?